 When the new Oswego High School is dedicated this Sunday, it will culminate the fourth building project in this community since 1951, Superintendent T. Loyd Traughber said this week.
 (1) 1951-High school to accommodate 300 students.
 A-1953 junior high addition of six classrooms; B-1960 music and physical education addition of five rooms; C-1962 shop and classroom additions, four rooms.
-(2) 1958 East View Elementary School of eight rooms, cafeteria and gymnasium; A-1960 first addition of four classrooms; B-1961-1962 second addition of seven classrooms, music room and two toilets; C-1963-1964 addition of four classrooms.
-(3) 1960 Boulder Hill Elementary School of 19 classrooms and gymnasium, and the 1964 addition of four classrooms.
+(2) 1958 East View Elementary School of eight rooms, cafeteria and gymnasium; A-1960 first addition of four classrooms; B-1961-1962 second addition of seven classrooms, music room and two toilets; C-1963-1964 addition of four classrooms and gymnasium, and the 1964 addition of four classrooms.